 The corresponding node shall send the DL DATA DELIVERY STATUS if the Report Polling Flag is set to 1 or when the NR PDCP PDU with the indicated DL report NR PDCP PDU SN has been successfully delivered, unless a situation of overload at the corresponding node is encountered.
 The DL DATA DELIVERY STATUS sent as a response to a specific DL report NR PDCP PDU SN shall be sent only when all PDCP PDU SNs up to this DL report NR PDCP PDU have been successfully delivered in-sequence.

+The corresponding node shall send the DL DATA DELIVERY STATUS for F1-U delay measurement purpose if the F1-U Delay Measurement Report Polling is set to 1.

 If the Request OutOfSeq Report is set to 1, the corresponding node shall, if supported, include the NR PDCP PDU sequence number successfully delivered out of sequence in the DL DATA DELIVERY STATUS to the node hosting the NR PDCP entity.